rizkysyazuli/html5-starter/README.markdown

-###  HTML5 Starter Kit
+##  HTML5 Starter Kit

-## CHANGELOG:
+### CHANGELOG:

-* v0.2 - August 11th, 2010 - Separate mobile template and a few small adjustments
+* v0.2 - August 11th, 2010 - Separate mobile template and added a few common JS libs and plugins
 * v0.1 - August 11th, 2010 - Initial fork from Paul Irish's [HTML5 Boilerplate](http://github.com/paulirish/html5-boilerplate)

-## INSTALLATION:
+### INSTALLATION:

 This is a set of files that a front-end developer can use to get started on a website, with following included: